dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 Running fastqc uses the following command

 ~~~
-fastqc -o /workspace/fastqc /datasets/Arabidopsis_sample1.fq.gz
+fastqc -o /workspace/fastqc Arabidopsis_sample1.fq.gz
 ~~~
 {: .bash}

 Of course we don't want to do this for all the samples seperately so we can loop through the list of samples and run them all sequentially.
 Using  `echo`, you can start off with a "dry run":

 ~~~
-$ for filename in  /datasets/*.fq.gz
+$ for filename in *.fq.gz
   do
     echo fastqc -o fastqc $filename
   done
 ~~~
 {: .bash}

 The echo command only prints the commands to the screen, and doesn't really run it.
+This give you a chance to make sure that your commands are correct.

 ~~~
 fastqc -o fastqc Arabidopsis_sample1.fq.gz